 Some services received during an office visit may be covered under another benefit in this Policy.
-The most specific and appropriate benefit in this Policy will apply for each service received during an office visit.
+The most specific and appropriate benefit in this Policy will apply for each service received during an office visit a.
+Retail health clinic

 Call Member Services at one of the telephone numbers listed inside the front cover to determine in advance whether a specific procedure is a benefit and the applicable coverage level for each service that you receive.